COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the contribution of the COSMOS collaboration, consisting of more than 200 scientists.
 More information about the COSMOS survey can be found at https://cosmos.astro.caltech.edu/.
 This work was made possible by utilizing the CANDIDE cluster at the Institut d’Astrophysique de Paris.
 The cluster was funded through grants from the PNCG, CNES, DIM-ACAV, the Euclid Consortium, and the Danish National Research Foundation Cosmic Dawn Center (DNRF140).
 It is maintained by Stephane Rouberol.
 French COSMOS team members are partly supported by the Centre National d’Etudes Spatiales (CNES).
 We acknowledge the funding of the French Agence Nationale de la Recherche for the project iMAGE (grant ANR-22-CE31-0007).
 We thank Clotilde Laigle, Yohan Dubois, and Grégoire Aufort for providing access to the Horizon-AGN catalog used in this study.
+We thank the anonymous referees for their constructive and helpful comments, which improved the quality of this paper.